joheras/CLoDSA/docs/configuration.md

 In this mode, the input dataset of images is stored in a folder together with the annotations in the [COCO format](http://cocodataset.org/#home).
 The output produced is the dataset of augmented images together with the annotation in the COCO format.
 The generation mode in this case is linear; that is, given a dataset of n images, and a list of m augmentation techniques, each technique is applied to the n images.

+#### Coco-Coco-Sequential

+In this mode, the input dataset of images is stored in a folder together with the annotations in the [COCO format](http://cocodataset.org/#home).
+The output produced is the dataset of augmented images together with the annotation in the COCO format.
+The generation mode in this case is sequential;
+that is, given a dataset of n images and a list of m augmentation techniques, all of the m augmentation techniques are applied to each of the n images.
+This will result in an output dataset of n images.

 ### Stack classification

 #### VideoFolders-VideoFolders-Linear